 The Educational Field Studies Program (EFS) at Saint Mark’s brings the curriculum to life and offers students the opportunity for hands-on exploration and informed scientific discovery, as well as the chance to step back in time and imagine themselves as part of California and United States History.
 All the while, students are building self-reliance and confidence and discovering what they are really capable of achieving.
 At Saint Mark’s, EFS trips are all included in tuition.

 Fourth-grade students experience a step back into the Indian, Spanish, and Mexican time periods of California history.
 The three-day, two-night trip begins with an investigation into the cultural areas of California’s history.
 Hands-on activities include building a Native American shelter, making adobe bricks, and panning for gold.
-Students also spend a night on a tall ship, a replica of Richard Henry Dana’s Brig Pilgrim, and experience life as sailors in 1834.
+Students also visit a tall ship, a replica of Richard Henry Dana’s Brig Pilgrim, and experience life as sailors in 1834.

 Fifth-grade students travel across the country and back into United States history with a six-day trip to Pennsylvania, the Virginia’s Historic Triangle, and Washington D.C.
 History lessons take on new meaning as students visit sites such as Monticello, historic Williamsburg, Gettysburg, the Capitol Building, and other museums and monuments in Washington D.C.
 With faculty chaperones (and no parents) on this trip, students learn independence, self-reliance, and the value of good organizational skills.